Dan-wanna-M/formatron/README.md

 ### Process batch logits in parallel

-While it is *technically possible* to process logits in parallel CPU threads since Formatron uses Rust internally, most frameworks' generation loop call Formatron's plugin for each logits in a batch in sequential order.
-Modifying this behaviour requires a breaking change to the frameworks' API or let Formatron takes over the control flow from frameworks, either of which implies substantial work.
+While it is *technically possible* to process batch logits in parallel CPU threads since Formatron uses Rust internally, most frameworks' generation loop call Formatron's plugin for each logits in a batch in sequential order.
+Modifying this behaviour requires a breaking change to the frameworks' API or let Formatron take over the control flow from frameworks, either of which implies substantial work.